JessyDL/paradigm/docs/ecs.md

 - on_remove
 - on_combine
 - on_break
+- on_mutate
+- on_condition
+- order_by

 **filter:** requires the component to exist on the entity, but no data will be fetched for it.

 **except:** requires the component to be **non**-existent on the entity.

 **on_add:** only fills in data when this component was added to the entity since the last tick.

 **on_remove:** reverse scenario of on_add

 **on_combine:** fills in data when this combination is first created.
 I.e. if you were filtering `on_combine<transform, renderable>`, then on any  entity with a transform component, when a renderable component gets added, then the pack will be filled in with data of that entity.
 The reverse is true as well, for any entity with a renderable component, when you add a transform component to it, this filter will trigger.

 **on_break:** same like on_combine, but the reverse situation (i.e. when an entity that has this component combination, and you remove one, then this filter will trigger).

+**on_mutate:** only fills in data when the component was mutated since the last tick.
+This only is available for components that have a restricted mutability behaviour (see the *Restricted Mutability / mutate_components* section).

+**on_condition:** only fills in data when the component satisfies a condition.
+The condition is a callable that takes the component as an argument and returns a boolean.
+This is useful for filtering components based on their state.

+**order_by:** fairly rarely you need control over the order of the entities in the pack based on the data.
+This operation, which is not strictly a filtering operation, allows you to do so.

 Notable is that components that have been "destroyed" are actually still alive for one more tick, this is so that the **on_remove** and **on_break** functionality can still read the data and send it to the systems.
 Normal systems will however not get the component anymore.